chriscarlhale/chriscarlhale.github.io/about.md

 layout: page
 title: About
 permalink: /about
+profile-image: /assets/images/Chris-Profile.png
 ---

-# About
+{% include profile-image.html %}

-THis is stuff about chris
+This is stuff ABOUT Chris Carl Hale